boz1/gxprofiles/docs/SSI_Demo_Scenario.md

 - Alice: Manager of a specific "Data Space" which is the "ENVITED"
 - Bob: BMW employee who wants to have access to a Sensor Model in the "ENVITED" data space
-- Charles: A Continental employee who wants to tokenize a Sensor Model and is responsible to make it available TO BMW through "ENVITED"(upload, etc) -> connecting part to the other Sensor Model Tokenization Demo
+- Charles: A Continental employee who wants to tokenize a Sensor Model and is responsible to make it available to BMW through "ENVITED"(upload, etc) -> connecting part to the other Sensor Model Tokenization Demo

 ## Scenario

 1. Bob received a BMW email address with a "bmw.de" domain
 2. Bob has a role and some additional information about himself he testifies (Name, Company, Department, Role)
 3. Bob wants to get a vc to prove his personal info (vc#0) and another one to prove that he owns a bmw.de email address (vc#1).
-While vc#0 is self-attested, vc#1 issued by ASCS.
+While vc#0 is self-attested, vc#1 is issued by ASCS.
 4. He presents his vc to "ENVITED" and Alice does the verification (i.e. checks if the issuer (did) is listed in trust anchor, checks Bob's did, checks the claims in the vc) // NOT COMPLETE

 # TzProfiles